 Talent places the template in the MBE load-lock and starts pumping down the load-lock.

-Authors: How quickly do you need to put the template in the load-lock and start pumping down the load-lock? (e.g., within 5 minutes)
+Authors: How quickly do you need to put the template in the load-lock and start pumping down the load-lock? (e.g., within 5 minutes) around 5 mins.

 Authors: You may wish to film step 2.14.2 after filming section 3 so that you can set up the MBE instrument with a sample ahead of time, film section 3, and then vent the load-lock afterwards.